Gotham Magazine

 View this post on Instagram

 Not only is Kyma home to some of the best Greek food in town, but it’s also responsible for throwing some of the wildest dance parties in all of NYC.
-You’ll probably get hit on by a guy with slicked-back hair and a way-too-tight navy suit, but hey, at least you’ll get a free round (or two) of tequila shots.
+We love both the Flatiron and Hudson Yards locations for a night full of bubbly and dancing.
 The crowd will go wild when the sparklers come around, eliciting a sense of euphoria rarely found outside of a downtown club.
-Katie and Dani will take obnoxious pictures with the caption, “A really lit night!”

 HaSalon